 Chișinau, the capital of Moldova, has a lot of secrets to share.
 Bucharest’s sister also contains numerous historical houses that have been uninhabited or abandoned.
 In 2011, an artistic NGO called ‘Art Labyrinth’ settled in ‘Muzeul Zemstvei’, a 200 years old building.

 At first glance, the building looks like a dusty and mysterious museum with no visitors.
-It has only one floor but it seems quite huge.
+It has only one floor but is still quite huge.
 The name of the place is written above the entrance: ‘Muzeul Zemstvei’.
 A zemstvo was a local assembly during the Russian Empire.
-If you make a research about the building, you will find the various uses of it: an orphanage, a university and of course, a zemstvo, but…not a museum.
+If you make a research about the building, you will find various uses of it: an orphanage, a university and of course, a zemstvo, but…not a museum.

 My heart, my soul

 Filip, 23, is a Ukrainian citizen who came to Chișinau 5 years ago.
 He became one of the administrators of Art Labyrinth and is fully involved in the project: “All volunteers have a job besides to be able to live and get involved in the project.
 For some of them, it’s a hobby, for others, it gives a meaning to their lives.
 For me, I can’t live without this space.
 It’s my heart, my soul.”

 According to him, it is a pity that a lot of old buildings are being destroyed to build something new instead.
 “It is our patrimony, our history” he says.
 “They were also built with good materials that we don’t use anymore today.
 The ventilation and the isolation are great and were thought in a way that it doesn’t cost anything.”

 He is afraid that one day, they have to leave this place because they are not ‘valuable’: “Politicians and real-estate agencies want to make money from these places but we are artists and we are not living for profit.
 Why not let these places for free?
 People and especially artists can renovate them and use them.”

 A place of freedom